Here we’ll extensively cover the best methods for detailing your car’s interior.

 - Allow the vinyl and plastic to dry, and then apply your favorite vinyl dressing to restore protection and sheen.

-A quick word about vinyl dressings: they’re not all the same.
-Choose a dressing that gives you the look you want (flat to shiny).
-303 Aerospace Protectant creates a satin finish, whereas Lexol Vinylex has a bit of gloss.
+Focus on choosing a dressing that gives you the look you want.
+303 Aerospace Protectant creates a satin finish, whereas Lexol Vinylex Protectant has a bit of gloss.

-Cleaning & Conditioning Leather Upholstery
+Cleaning And Conditioning Leather Upholstery

 There are two cleaning-related factors that can cause your leather to wear prematurely.
 The first is dirt, and the second is oil from your skin.

 Unlike fabric or vinyl upholstery, leather should be cleaned one section at a time.
-This means that once you have applied your cleaner or conditioner to one area, you should fully wipe down that area, and then proceed to the next and so on.
-Work on an area no larger than 2 to 3 square feet at a time.
+So, once you have applied your cleaner or conditioner to one area, you should fully wipe down that area.
+Then, proceed to the next and so on.

 In between cleanings, use a clean, damp towel to wipe down the surface completely.
 This removes the dust and light soiling so it won’t have a chance to work into your leather.